spakov/furminal/README.md

 - [xterm.js](https://xtermjs.org/)

 ## License
-w6t is released under the MIT license.
+Furminal is released under the MIT license.
 It utilizes third-party licensed components; see [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md) for details.

 ## Why?
 Why create another terminal emulator when there are already so many?
 Well, I needed a WinUI 3 terminal control to work with TermBar (link).
 At first, I thought Windows Terminal would work perfectly and I could just pop an instance of it in there.
 But then I started reading about Windows Terminal and the fact that the terminal emulator bits are actually written in C++ and are thoroughly native, and more importantly, the reasons those decisions were made.
 Could I have worked in a Windows Terminal instead of writing my own?
 Yes.
 Would it have been as much fun?
 Absolutely not.

 Microsoft has a great explanation about this in the [Windows Terminal GitHub repository](https://github.com/microsoft/terminal?tab=readme-ov-file#creating-the-new-windows-terminal).
 (Side note: I really like Microsoft's use of `CA5CAD1A` in their Windows Terminal project GUIDs.)
 I also highly recommended the five-part [Windows Command-Line blog post series](https://devblogs.microsoft.com/commandline/windows-command-line-backgrounder/) by Rich Turner for an explanation of the **immense** complexity of all the layers that come together and had to be updated to make terminal emulators possible on Windows.

 I'm not sure there are any other terminal emulators written in C#/.NET, and I was frankly concerned that I'd encounter insurmountable roadblocks, either through requiring too many native APIs or performance penalties.
-However, that's really not the case—obviously, Terminal/w6t can't match C++-based terminal emulators in terms of raw speed, but it is *thoroughly* competitive.
+However, that's really not the case—obviously, Terminal/Furminal can't match C++-based terminal emulators in terms of raw speed, but it is *thoroughly* competitive.

 If you've been toying with the idea of writing a terminal emulator, I say go for it.
 You'll learn about escape sequences.
 You'll learn why all those control characters exist.
 You'll learn about character encodings.
 You'll learn more about Unicode than you ever wanted to know.
 You'll learn why there are so many different keyboard input schemes and why none of them are perfect.
 You'll memorize DECSET/DECRST private mode numbers.
 You'll learn why scrollback is always configured in lines, not bytes.
 You'll learn that Thomas Dickey is perhaps one of the most influential individuals in the way power users interact with computers today.

 Anyway, long story short: drop-in WinUI 3 terminal emulator control.

 ## Configuration
-I'm going to break this into two subsections: one for Terminal, and one for w6t.
+I'm going to break this into two subsections: one for Terminal, and one for Furminal.

 ### Terminal
 Being a WinUI 3 control, Terminal leverages the humble [DependencyProperty](https://learn.microsoft.com/en-us/uwp/api/windows.ui.xaml.dependencyproperty?view=winrt-26100) for configuration.
 Long story short, if you're not a XAML expert, these are what you're interacting with behind the scenes when you have something like this: